JZambrana1612/sms-campaign-analysis/README.md

 ### 📊 Dashboard Overview

-- Visualizations include:
+- Visual insights include:
-  - Conversion rates by customer segment (job, marital status, education)
+  - Segment-based conversion rates by job, marital status, and education
-  - Conversion trends by contact frequency and previous campaign timing
+  - Conversion trends by contact frequency and time since last outreach
-  - A prioritization matrix identifying high-value, high-likelihood leads
+  - A lead prioritization matrix based on conversion probability and account value

 > 🔗 [View the live dashboard on Tableau Public](YOUR_TABLEAU_PUBLIC_LINK_HERE)